 Indeed, given the subject matter of the video (that is, recruiting for a global charity), the use of a more artistic style of animation is a clever way of ensuring that naturally sensitive, artistic and creative people pay attention to the central message, as these are the sorts of people who are more likely to be attracted to a career in the charity sector.

 Fiverr‘s recruitment explainer video is painfully self-aware and this makes it interesting, funny and unique.
 It draws attention to the fact that, because so many recruitment videos are the same, it’s difficult to know which business is being showcased.
-Our guess is that it’s based on the awesome ‘Generic Brand Video‘ that was released a few years ago.
+Our guess is that it’s based on the awesome ‘Generic Brand Video‘ that was released back in 2014.

 Given that Ocado Technology are the minds behind powering the Ocado Supermarket delivery chain (as well as powering more traditional supermarket chains like Morrison’s) and given that they have been involved in groundbreaking research involving Artificial Intelligence, robotics and IoT, it’s unsurprising that the animation in this video seems so futuristic.

 Beginning with a 3D animation of an ultramodern cityscape, the video pans out to reveal a seemingly innocuous piece of paper on a desk which subsequently springs to life with a sophisticated CGI of how Ocado works.
 This is designed to appear attractive to any potential employees, and indeed, it does show Ocado in the light of the dynamic, forward thinking company it is.

 The great thing about this recruitment video from Ford is that, in a strict sense, it isn’t completely animated.
 Yes, it makes extensive use of animation throughout, but the clever thing about this video is its seamless blending together of animation and live action.
 This gives it a sense of personality which can sometimes be missing from other completely animated efforts, and highlights Ford’s commitment to its history as a company of innovation.